mattermost/mattermost/CONTRIBUTING.md

  - Any Mattermost Core Committer can add the label.
  - Core Committer will assign PM under Assignees.
    - Assign PRs related to end user features to @esethna, others to @jasonblais.
-   - When in doubt, look for a related Jira ticket or Github issue.
+   - When in doubt, look for a related Jira ticket or GitHub issue.
    - If still unclear, assign based on best judgment.
    - PM to re-assign to proper owner if needed.
- - In some instances it makes sense to skip this stage, if, for example, it is an internal code change from a core commmitter and doesn't need PM review.
+ - In some instances it makes sense to skip this stage, if, for example, it is an internal code change from a core committer and doesn't need PM review.
    - In this case the core committer will submit the PR and assign the appropriate devs for review.

  - A PM will review the pull request to make sure it:
    - Fits with our product roadmap.
    - Works as described in the ticket.
    - Meets [user experience guidelines](https://docs.mattermost.com/developer/fx-guidelines.html).
- - This step is sometimes skipped for bugs or small improvements with a well defined ticket.
+ - This step is sometimes skipped for bugs or small improvements with a well-defined ticket.

  - When the review process begins, the PM applies a milestone:
    - Set for next release if the PM thinks there is enough time for the PR to be merged and sufficiently tested on `master` before code complete.